Eberhard O. Voit, Ph.D.

 Voit’s work is the scaffolding on which other studies can be built.
 His current collaborations include an NIH-funded study of how malaria pathogens affect blood cells and the immune system in their animal and human hosts.
 He’s also exploring issues of biofuel production and investigates how pollution and other natural variations and human-induced changes affect microbes in our water supply.

-Since 2013, Voit’s computational analysis has been supporting the efforts of an ambitious project at Emory University investigating the exposome – the sum total of everything a person is composed of and exposed to, from food and drinking water, to medications, to physical activity.
+Voit’s computational analysis has supported the efforts of an ambitious project at Emory University investigating the exposome – the sum total of everything a person is composed of and exposed to, from food and drinking water, to medications, to physical activity.
 The effort, known as HERCULES (Health and Exposome Research Center: Understanding Lifetime Exposures), is the first nationally funded exposome-based research center in America.

 HERCULES is expected to yield a deeper understanding of how the body responds to all that it’s exposed to.
 Without Voit’s tools for handling the massive collected data, the project would be impossible.